anitagraser/TimeManager/README.md

 ## Animation

-Time Manager supports exporting image series based on the defined animation settings.
-Our goal for future versions is to include a tool that creates actual animations from these image series.
-Until then, external programs can be used for this last step.
-See the [Video Tutorial](docs/VideoTutorial.md) for instructions on how to create a video from the images.
+Time Manager supports exporting image series and can create animations from these image series.
+Video export requires an installation of ffmpeg.

 ### Examples